 Students who have served as a volunteer for any of the Law School legal clinics for a minimum of 45 hours after approval by and under the supervision of the Director of Legal Clinics or a faculty member, and who have attended the required classroom instructional component, may be eligible to earn pass-fail credit.
-Interested students should consult with the Director of Legal Clinics.
+There are specific prerequisites for the Intellectual Property clinic.
+Consult with Prof. Connie Nichols as early as possible if interested in the Intellectual Property Clinic.
+Students interested other clinics should consult with the Director of Legal Clinics.